DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/proxyprovider.rst

 DIRACCA proxy provider
 ----------------------

 ProxyProvider implementation for the proxy generation using local Certification Authority (CA) credentials.
-This class is a simple CA, its main purpose is to generate a proxy on the fly for DIRAC users who do not have a certificate registered in DIRAC registry.
+DIRACCA type of the proxy provider is a simple CA, its main purpose is to generate a proxy on the fly for DIRAC users who do not have a certificate registered in DIRAC registry.
 To use it need to have CA certificate and key locally.
 Here are two ways to set up this type of proxy provider in the DIRAC configuration:

 Recomended way to set all required parameters in the DIRAC configuration::